mllibs/mllibs/reference/docs/markdown/documentation/eda/meda_scplot.md

 ## :material-frequently-asked-questions: **Purpose**

-The purpose of this module is to provide the user with the ability to visualise each numerical columns in a pandas dataframe in a two dimensional figure relative to other numerical columns
+The purpose of this module is to provide the user with the ability to visualise each numerical columns in a pandas dataframe in a two dimensional figure relative to other numerical columns, the module revolves around the utilisation of `seaborn`

 ## :fontawesome-solid-location-arrow: **Location**